 The sessions focus on 26 Executive Leadership Skills that are essential to serving as successful higher education administrators, with topics on shifts in higher education and higher education leadership, changing funding sources and expectations, new requisite multicultural competencies, risk management, governing board relations, fundraising, and many more.
 This Academy will prepare current and future leaders to appreciate the multicultural and global dynamics of higher education by promoting key critical thinking skills, leadership, and strategic planning for higher education officials.

-We are pleased to announce that ELA 2020 will be offered on an interactive, virtual platform!
-We are currently accepting applications for:
+We are pleased to announce that we are currently accepting applications for:

 Be sure to submit your application ASAP to ensure your participation in the program!